-All products sourced by Lionvest Trading (UK) Ltd are done so sustainably, complying with UK law (UKTR) and, where possible, FSC certificated.
-We ensure all procurements are checked prior to purchase.
+All products sourced by Lionvest Trading (UK) Ltd are done so sustainably, complying with UK law (UKTR) and, where possible, FSC® certified.
+Please ask for more details regarding our FSC® certified products.

 UKTR (Timber and Timber Products Placing on the Market Regulations) came into effect in Great Britain (England, Scotland and Wales) from 1st January 2021, replacing EUTR (European Timber Regulations).